Smooth Feet: How To Get Your Feet In The Best Shape For Summer

 I’m currently using a salicylic acid foot treatment from Spain (I was there for 3 months and found one for a few Euros at Mercadona).
 I use it to help exfoliate my calluses and dry parts of my feet.
 I have tried a lactic acid foot treatment by Amlactin with good results.

 Do you file your feet?
 It’s important to do this to get smooth feet because this exfoliates the dead skin off.
 I have tried so many kinds of files over the years.
 I used to have a Diamancel file but have lost it in my moves.
-One of my favorites which I bought nearly twenty years ago that I still have and use almost daily is one called Biosana Foot File by Gehwol.
+One of my favourites which I bought nearly twenty years ago that I still have and use almost daily is one called Biosana Foot File by Gehwol.
 I bought it at a beauty supply shop in Toronto and have had it since.
 It’s not gross because I clean and sanitize it regularly.

 For a while, I was using a foot rasp (I’ve tried Ped Egg and other brands) or basically a cheese grater on my foot.
 At first, those things seem like they are life changing but I find that they make your feet drier and you have to be constantly grating them and if you’re not careful you can cut yourself or draw blood.
 I don’t recommend them anymore.